codeigniter4/CodeIgniter4/user_guide_src/source/installation/installing_manual.rst

 None

+.. _installing-manual-upgrading:

 Upgrading
 ---------

-Download a new copy of the framework, and then follow the upgrade instructions in the release notice or changelog to merge that with your project.
+Download a new copy of the framework, and then follow the :doc:`upgrade instructions <upgrading>` in the release notice or changelog to merge that with your project.

 Typically, you replace the ``system`` folder, and check designated ``app/Config`` folders for affected changes.